patrickluvsoj/IntroToXamarinTestCloudCommands/README.md

 DRAFT
 # App.ClearText() -> Why do we need this?

-App.ClearText() will empty out a text field so that when you are going to write out text you know you're writing in a fully cleared out text view.
+App.ClearText() will empty out a text field so that when you are going to write out text you know you're writing in a fully cleared out text field.

 You don't need to do this everytime you write tests.
 So should you include this?
 Sometimes tests will go back and forth through screens and to fields that have been filled out or previously or partially filled out.